pfgeiger/containers/socialreview exercises/Microservices-HandsOnLab-003.md

 # Deploying the Social Review microservice

 This unit exercises walk you on installing the social review exercises.
 The social review microservice runs in a container and uses the Cloudant database that you created in an earlier exercise.

+<em>Expected outcome:</em> You have the socialreview microservice running in a Bluemix container and comminicating with a mySQL database.
+Success is measured by successfully using the application to query the database.

 ![appl yml](images/socialarchitecture.png)